exakat/php-dictionary/dictionary.rst

 Validation
 ----------

-Validation is the process to check that a data conform to a specific pattern.
+Validation is the process to check that a data conform to a specific pattern or set of constraints.
 The data is not modified by a validation process.
-There are native and extension functions in PHP to perform validation, as long as components.
+There are native and extension functions in PHP to perform validation, and components.

 Validation is also called filtering.